deep-learning-mit/staging/_posts/2023-11-05-neural-PDEs-long-time-dynamics.md

 {% include figure.html path="assets/img/2023-11-05-neural-PDEs-long-time-dynamics/ns_noencode_pred42.gif" class="img-fluid" %}

-## Learning long term dynamics in coupled time-dependent PDE
+## Inability to capture local dynamics and long-term accuracies in time-dependent PDEs

-However, I will then highlight the inability for FNOs to capture long term dynamics (the losses accumulate when predictions made autoregressively are needed for long time steps) and how it could be due to FNOs' inability to learn representations at lower frequency modes (especially for systems where we care more about local changes instead of global changes in the dynamics).
-These are still preliminary hypotheses which I will examine properly during the project.

-On a coupled reaction heat-diffusion PDE with two dependent states, this PDE tend to have more chaotic behaviors when initial conditions are changed.
-Therefore, its dynamics can be harder to learn especially for longer time scales and for lower frequency modes in an FNO.
+While the FNO has worked accurately for the Navier-Stokes data example, it does not perform well on other PDEs, especially when local dynamics and long-term accuracies are important.
+Here, I introduce another PDE - a coupled reaction heat-diffusion PDE with two dependent states.
+When the initial conditions of T and alpha are changed, the dynamics can become chaotic over time.

 $$
 \begin{gather}